HypothesisWorks/hypothesis/hypothesis-python/docs/quickstart.rst

 An example
 ----------

-Suppose we've written a `run length encoding
-<https://en.wikipedia.org/wiki/Run-length_encoding>`_ system and we want to test
+Suppose we've written a :wikipedia:`run length encoding <Run-length_encoding>` system and we want to test it out.
-it out.

 We have the following code which I took straight from the `Rosetta Code <https://rosettacode.org/wiki/Run-length_encoding>`_ wiki (OK, I